Mmabore-Molaba/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Script 4- Write a function that checks for alphabetic character.
 Script 5- Write a function that prints the sign of a number.
 Script 6 -Write a function that computes the absolute value of an integer.
+Script 7 -Write a function that prints the last digit of a number.